sklise/damn-fine/things.md

     These lights are awesome, very bright, small enough to fit in your pockets when you lock up your bike.
 Also, the recharge via USB, no more batteries.

+- **Bike Helmet**: [Uvex i-vo cc][uvex]

+    I tried on a few hard-shell helmets before buying this one and it was by far the most comfortable.
+The adjustments for the helmet are excellent and comfortable.
+Compared to my previous helmet the airflow through this is much better making rides in the summer way more enjoyable.

 - **Duffel Bag**: [REI Classic Duffel][duffel]

     I hate roller bags, they are awkward to carry, hard to roll on a sidewalk and take up so much space when not in use.
 Duffel bags are better.
 Good as a carryon but you need to be careful of the contents if checking.